npc-gnu/yaud/README.md

 # License

-This project and every part of it lisenced by GNU is Not Unix Affero General Public Lisence v3.
+This project and every part of it lisenced by GNU is Not Unix Affero General Public License v3.
 (AGPLv3).